 Dillard Fine Arts Center

-Professor Wittman was a founding member of the National Theatre Conservatory and a member of the Tony Award-winning Denver Center Theatre Company.
-He has worked professionally with the Lifeline Theatre and DuPage Shakespeare Festival in Chicago, and on the west coast at PCPA Theaterfest and Theatre Works in Palo Alto, California.
+Professor Wittman attended the National Theatre Conservatory where he was a member of the Tony Award-winning Denver Center Theatre Company.
+He has worked professionally with the Lifeline Theatre and Fox Valley Shakespeare Festival in Chicago, and on the west coast at PCPA Theaterfest and Theatre Works in Palo Alto, California.
 In Los Angeles, he appeared with the Garden Grove Shakespeare Festival and on the soap opera The Young and the Restless.
 His Shakespeare credits include The Tempest, The Taming of the Shrew, Richard II, A Midsummer Night’s Dream, Henry IV and Coriolanus.

 Locally, Mr. Wittman has been seen on the stages of Sweet Briar College as Prospero in The Tempest, Randolph College in Dancing at Lughnasa and The Importance of Being Earnest, Mill Mountain Theatre in 42nd Street, and the Academy Center of the Arts, where he performed Moonface Martin in Anything Goes and Nathan Detroit in Guys and Dolls.
 As a guest artist, Mr. Wittman has appeared with the Lynchburg Symphony Orchestra, performing the narration to Prokofiev’s Peter and the Wolf, as well as the Holiday Festival Joy, Joy, Joy!
 Recently he appeared with Poplar Forest Shakespeare Under the Stars in Othello, in Hollins University Playwright’s Festival and at Endstation Theatre in Macbeth.